NUWCDIVNPT/stig-manager/docs/README.md

 Migrating to STIG Manager is easy because it can use your existing artifacts to build and update Collections.
 Assets, STIGs, and Reviews can be populated with the .ckls produced by STIG Viewer or the automated STIG assessments in XCCDF format produced by the SCC tool, as well as manually from the Collection Configuration tab.
 Once a Collection is created in STIG Manager, Users can be granted access to see the current results for each STIG on an Asset, or the whole Collection.
 Users can see automated tool evaluations, and Rules that still require evaluation.

-Once the .ckls are imported, trash them!
-STIG Manager will create new .ckls for you on demand with the most current results.
+STIG Manager does not maintain a repository of uploaded checklists.
+Instead, it maintains a current state of evaluations for an asset, and will create new .ckls for you on demand with the most current results.

 [Collection Video](assets/videos/Collections.mp4 ':include height=400px controls')